 If you prefer something quieter, Crescent Beach and Turtle Beach are other gorgeous options for where to stay in Siesta Key.

 We can exist thanks to compensation from advertising including affiliate links.
 Learn more ›

 The sugar-white beaches of Siesta Key are established as some of the best in the world.
-Among the three main portions of the coastline, the northernmost Siesta Beach grabs most attention.
+Among the three main portions of the coastline, the northernmost Siesta Beach grabs the most attention.

 Although the awe-inspiring beach is popular (how could it not be, just look at it), its width allows beachgoers to spread out.
 It also offers shallow water and a lifeguard station, making it a great beach for visitors of all ages.

 Need a quick bite during your stunning beach day?
-Siesta Beach’s concession stands provide tasty snacks and refreshing drinks.
+Siesta Beach’s appreciated concession stands provide tasty snacks and refreshing drinks.